 - Interstate 77 – Interstate 77 runs through the western side of Fort Mill, providing residents and commuters with a quick drive into Charlotte.
 The entire 613-mile interstate runs from Columbia, South Carolina to Cleveland, Ohio.

-- Carolina Place – Fort Mill is about 8 miles from the Carolina Place Mall in Pineville, which is home to dozens of shops and restaurants, such as Dillard’s, Macy’s, Belk, Sears, REI, Barnes & Noble, JCPenney, Build-a-Bear, and Victoria’s Secret.
+- Carolina Place – Fort Mill is about 8 miles from the Carolina Place Mall in Pineville, which is home to dozens of shops and restaurants, such as Dillard’s, Belk, REI, Barnes & Noble, JCPenney, Build-a-Bear, Dicks Sporting Goods and Victoria’s Secret.
 It also has a children’s play area.

 - Downtown Fort Mill – The historic Downtown Fort Mill area is one of the town’s most popular attractions.
 Shops and restaurants there include Hanauer Bow Ties, Art Junk & Funk, Crossings, Kimbrell’s, Local Dish, Dave’s Comics, and Puckerbutt Pepper Company.